DevMountain/chatroom/README.md

 4. Passing a service into a controller

-##Step 1: Clone and Disect the Repo
+##Step 1: Clone and Dissect the Repo
 * Fork and clone this repository.
 * This is the first project where you'll have to work with part of the code that's already in place.
 * You should only touch mainCtrl.js and parseService.js, everything else is already set up for you